avocado-framework/avocado/docs/source/guides/user/chapters/introduction.rst

 Job will not be created.
 Example::

     $ avocado run examples/tests/passtest.py badtest.py
-    Unable to resolve reference(s) 'badtest.py' with plugins(s) 'file', 'robot', 'external', try running 'avocado -V list badtest.py' to see the details.
+    Unable to resolve reference(s) 'badtest.py' with plugins(s) 'file', 'robot', try running 'avocado -V list badtest.py' to see the details.

 But if you want to execute the Job anyway, with the tests that could be resolved, you can use ``--ignore-missing-references``, a boolean command-line